Pinus nigra: Cultivation and uses

-Lumber
+Timber

 The timber of European black pine is similar to that of the European Scots pine (P. sylvestris) and the North American red pine (P. resinosa), being moderately hard and straight-grained.
 It does however tend to be rougher, softer, and not as strong, due to its faster growth.
 It is used for general construction, fuel, and in paper manufacture.

 In the United Kingdom, Pinus nigra is important both as a timber tree and in plantations (primarily Corsican pine subsp.).
 Recently however, serious problems have occurred with red band needle blight disease, caused by the fungus Dothistroma septosporum, resulting in a major recent decline in forestry planting there.

-In the United States it is of low importance as a timber species.
-However, the fungus Dothistroma septosporum is widespread and rapidly spreading out of control throughout the United States.
-The species is not recommended for landscaping, especially in groups or rows.